 Various environmental studies pertaining to wind patterns, wildlife (e.g. birds, bats and moose), noise, and water, which were initiated as part of the EA submission, are ongoing to better everyone's understanding using the data that is being captured and analyzed.
 As per Provincial regulations for wind facilities, the noise within the vicinity of the turbines will be less than the equivalent of a refrigerator (40 dB).

 To provide access to the site for transportation of components and ongoing maintenance once the facility is constructed, transportation routes being planned for the turbines will minimize impacts (especially to major roadways) in a way that is most cost effective.
-We plan to clear the turbine sites during fall / winter (2023-24) and start upgrading the forestry roads in 2024.
+The tree clearing for road upgrades and turbine sites was completed in Q1 2024 and upgrading the forestry roads will begin in Q4, 2024.

 The Goose Harbour Lake Wind Farm project team has developed a stakeholder engagement strategy in collaboration with PHP and has been actively reaching out and meeting with those who have an interest or stake in the success of this project and the sustainability of the Port Hawkesbury Paper facility.
 This includes engagement with the Mi’kmaq of Nova Scotia and various local organizations and communities.
 As a result of the EA approval, the project team has developed a communications plan which includes continued meetings and outreach with members of the Mi'kmaq communities, ensuring updates are posted to the website and the development of other materials for sharing.
 The team is also undertaking additional field studies and a mainland moose monitoring plan, as suggested by KMKNO – the Kwilmu’kw Maw-klusuaqn Negotiation Office (Mi’kmaq Rights Initiative).